GemmaClucas/2019_GoM_FecalMetabarcoding/README.md

 grep "Total written (filtered):" cutadapt_out_Plate$K.txt
 ```

 Looks like not very much passed the filters in the puffin samples.
 50 - 75% seems to be about the average for the tern samples; some drop as low as 20% though.
+Plate 11 looks like it didn't do too well, Plate 13 also looks a bit iffy.

 ### Trim 5' ends of reads